 Pay special attention to the lesson but also analyze what makes his webinar so powerful.
 He reveals that he was very bad at selling in the beginning and that his perfect webinar blueprint is the result of hundreds of testing and tweaking.

 Click on the banner below to get instant access to The Perfect Webinar and Blueprint for 7$!

-The other cool thing with teleseminars is that you can reach thousands of people around the world at the same time.
+The cool thing with webinars is that you can reach thousands of people around the world at the same time.

 1) You can save time by reaching a great amount of people at once.

 2) You can create a product by recording the webinar and then sell it to people interested.

 3) Many internet marketers have been discovered by being invited as guests at a webinar.
 By being able to offer and explain their services they were put in front of sometimes very large audiences and got their big breaks.

 4) Some people are great at hosting webinars and invite guests to promote their products and they share the revenues.
 If you are not an expert on a certain topic, it is easy to invite someone who is and interview that person during a webinar.
 The value for your customer can be tremendous.